tonyyates/pemproblems.info/docs/index.md

-## Welcome to PostEventMessagingInfo docs!
+## Welcome to Post Event Messaging Info!

 **PEM** stands for **Post Event Messaging**

-PostEventMessagingInfo is a community-compiled resource for finding and sharing information about Post Event Messaging (PEM) in order to help organisations better understand, implement, and use PEM within their services.
+Post Event Messaging Info is a community-compiled resource for finding and sharing information about Post Event Messaging (PEM) in order to help organisations better understand, implement, and use PEM within their services.

 ### What is PEM?